a1GoXplorer/SSItesting/README.md

 What do we need to accomplish with this repo??
 - Make basic user stuff
--Make calls to an API, manipulate, persist, and present data -other things of great importance
+- Make calls to an API, manipulate, persist, and present data
+- other things of great importance